Olenjan/ItemGenerator/Definitions.md

 Position - 3D Spatial coordinate of an 'Entity'
 State - The complete set of variable values/attributes/properties that describe an 'entity' at a given time.
 All 'entity(ies)' have 'Position'
-Scene - A spatiotemporal arrangement of 'entity(ies)' and their relationships at a given time in euclidean space Behavior - The pattern of Actions performed and state changes experienced by an Entity over time within a Scene Behavior - The temporal evolution of an 'entity(s)' state and 'Action(s)' performed by it within a scene
+Scene - A spatiotemporal arrangement of 'entity(ies)' and their relationships at a given time in euclidean space Entity Behavior - The temporal evolution of an 'entity(s)' state and 'Action(s)' performed by it within a scene

 ### Gameplay
-Game/Gameplay/core system - A set of rules, processes objectives that controls how a specific part of a 'game' works.
-Mechanic - A functional component of a 'game system' Gameplay - Emergent patterns of interaction between a 'player' and a set of 'game system(s)' Content - Deliberately designed experience delivered through 'game systems'
+Game/Gameplay/core system - A set of interacting rules and behaviors that defined a specific part of a 'game' Mechanic - A functional component of a 'game system' Gameplay - Emergent patterns of interaction between a 'player' and a set of 'game system(s)' Content - Deliberately designed experience delivered through 'game system(s)'